nicholasmabrams/JSML/README.md

 Additionally, here is JSML working with AngularJS with no adjustment or hacks needed: http://codepen.io/nicholasabrams/pen/wWxqBp?editors=0010

-#And here is where it all makes real real sense to use JSML:
+#And here is where it all makes real sense to use JSML:
 #Dynamic Content Generation

 Here is JSML using the power of native JavaScript to dynamically generate the DOM for an example navigation menu